petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/Sample.png)

-As with the `Delay()` operator, you can also provide an other `IObservable<object>` as a "signaling stream", meaning whenever the signaling stream emmits an event, it takes a sample from the original event source.
-Again the actual data flowing on this signaling stream doesn't matter, hence the `object` generic type parameter.
+As with the `Delay()` operator, you can also provide another `IObservable<object>` as a "signalling stream", meaning whenever the signalling stream emits an event, it takes a sample from the original event source.
+Again the actual data flowing on this signalling stream doesn't matter, hence the `object` generic type parameter.

 ### Error handling